Drehersville, Pennsylvania

-Drehersville is an unincorporated community on the Little Schuylkill River and the northwestern foot of Blue Mountain in East Brunswick Township and West Brunswick Township, Schuylkill County, Pennsylvania, United States.
+Drehersville is an unincorporated community on the Little Schuylkill River and the northwestern foot of Blue Mountain in East Brunswick Township and West Brunswick Township in Schuylkill County, Pennsylvania.
+Drehersville was founded by William Dreher, who died in 1889.

 Route 895 passes through Drehersville, which serves as a western gateway for Hawk Mountain Sanctuary.
 It is pronounced "DRAY-herz-vil" or occasionally "DRAIRZ-vil."

-Drehersville is split between the New Ringgold and Orwigsburg post offices with the ZIP codes of 17960 and 17961, respectively.
+Drehersville is split between the New Ringgold and Orwigsburg post offices with the ZIP Codes of 17960 and 17961, respectively.
 It is served by the Blue Mountain School District.
+Businesses in Drehersville in the 1970s included the Hawk Mountain General Store, the Drehersville Hotel, a sawmill, and Country Sqyre's Antique Shop.